RakshyaKC/tic-tac-toe-client/README.md

 Game logic is created using JavaScript and jQuery.

 # Wireframe
 https://docs.google.com/drawings/d/1mkOMtTo0fu8JDFUIXQL2jdfoaANPHTarb9ZFxLfTZik/edit

 # File structure
 https://git.generalassemb.ly/ga-wdi-boston/browser-template

+# Development Story
+The games' capabilities were broken down into single features written as user stories below.
+Two main parts of the API integration - authorization and game- were carefully and separately worked on to create clean code.
+The game engine itself was informed by the server's data storage structure.
+Event handlers were used to create a seamless user experience.

+Design was kept simple as an ode to the simplicity of the tic-tac-toe game itself.
+The colors and modals used are soft in colors and pleasing in effect to communicate the carefree nature of this game.

 # User stories (Breakdown each story into an atomic level)
 * User should be able to login or signup.